League Rules

 1. USGA rules will govern play with local rules as indicated herein and on the scorecard.

-2. Players should indicate on the scorecard their current handicaps as posted by the CDGA.
-Handicaps will be limited to the USGA maximum handicap index of 54.0 for all weekly and tournament events.
-According to USGA standards, the green course slope of 121 at the Wilmette Golf Club results in a maximum course handicap of 56.
+4. Day-of-play handicaps as posted by the CDGA will be used.
+Handicaps will be limited to the USGA maximum handicap index of 54.0 for weekly and tournament events.
+According to USGA standards, at the Wilmette Golf Club, the green course slope of 120/rating of 68.2 results in a maximum handicap of 56, and the white course slope of 117/rating of 67 results in a maximum handicap of 53.

-3. Competition will be by divisions according to handicap.
-Divisions will be adjusted after each CDGA Handicap Revision on the first of the month during the season.
+5. Competition will be by divisions according to handicap.
+Divisions will be adjusted on the first of the month during the season.

-5. In order for scores to be eligible for prizes, two cards for each threesome or foursome must show the full name of the player and be signed, attested, dated and turned in immediately after play to the Tournament Director.
+7. Two players are required to keep a scorecard for each threesome or foursome.
+The cards should show the full name of all players and be signed, attested to and dated.
+Depending on the league, one or both scorecards should be turned in to the Tournament Director immediately after play.
 Scorecards serve as the official record of a player’s round.

-Official days will have weekly events, ringers, birdies and putts recorded.
+11. Official days will have weekly events, birdies, chip-ins and putts recorded.
 If a league day is not official according to the criteria above, a “low net across the field” event will be substituted if more than 1/3 of those scheduled to play complete the round.
 One prize for the low net and one prize for low putts will be awarded.

 Prize and Award Guidelines

-6. Each player’s best eight rounds will be used to determine seasonal prizes in each division.
-These prizes include Low Gross, Low Net, Low Putts and Ringers (the total for a round using the lowest score achieved for each hole during the season).
-If there is a tie for first place, each person will receive an equal prize.
+Each player’s best eight rounds will be used to determine seasonal prizes in each division.
+These prizes include Low Gross, Low Net, Low Putts, and Ringers (the total for a round using the lowest score achieved for each hole during the season).

-9. To be eligible for the above prizes, a member must meet the prize participation standards determined by her league.
+To be eligible for seasonal prizes, a member must meet the prize participation standards by her league.

 General Rules for Tournament Play

-The league sponsors a 54 hole Low New Tournament and a single elimination Match Play Tournament.
+Some leagues sponsor a Low Net Tournament and a single elimination Match Play Tournament.
 All members are encouraged to participate.
-The Board or its designee will establish all tournament rules.
+The Tournament Director will establish all tournament rules.

 1. To enter any tournament a member must sign up as posted.
 A player should not enter a tournament unless she intends to compete on the scheduled days of the tournament.